1997vijay/PyCDC/README.md

 ## Contributing
-our contributions to this project are encouraged and valued!
+Your contributions to this project are encouraged and valued!
 You have the autonomy to make modifications directly and merge them without the need for a formal review process.
 You have the freedom to utilize the code in any manner you deem fit.